woocommerce/qit-documentation/docs/woo-com/run-a-test.md

 ## Test type

-Select the <a href="../category/test-types">type of test</a> you'd like to run.
+Select the [type of test](/docs/managed-tests/introduction) you'd like to run.
 The current options are available:

 <TestTypes />